Brucephalus/Textbooks/Science.md

 #### 1.2.2.
 The Scientific Revolution and Emergence of the Modern Method

 The Scientific Revolution, spanning roughly from the 16th to the 18th century, marked a transformative period in the development of science.
 It was characterized by a shift from reliance on Aristotelian natural philosophy and scholastic traditions to systematic experimentation, mathematical analysis, and empirical observation.
 This period established the foundation for modern scientific methodology, leading to advancements in multiple fields, including physics, astronomy, biology, and chemistry.

-#### 1.2.2.
-The Scientific Revolution and emergence of the modern method

 ##### 1.2.2.2.
 Key Figures and Their Contributions